-A single-contrast barium or a water soluble contrast enema examination is generally adequate for the evaluation of cecal volvulus.
-A double-contrast barium enema study does not confer any significant advantage, because no fine detail is necessary to make the diagnosis.
-The administration of glucagon is often necessary because patients may have considerable colonic spasm and find it difficult to retain the contrast agent.
+A single-contrast barium or a water-soluble contrast enema examination is generally adequate for the evaluation of caecal volvulus.
+A double-contrast barium enema study does not confer any significant advantage because no fine detail is necessary to make the diagnosis.
+The administration of glucagon is often necessary because patients may have a considerable colonic spasm and find it difficult to retain the contrast agent.

-On axial CT images, cecal volvulus is suggested by the extreme dilatation of the cecum.
+On axial CT images, caecal volvulus is suggested by the extreme dilatation of the cecum.

-When seen on conventional radiographs or tomograms, the cecal volvulus is seen as a rounded focal collection of air-distended bowel with haustral creases in the left upper quadrant.
+When seen on conventional radiographs or tomograms, the caecal volvulus is seen as a rounded focal collection of air-distended bowel with haustral creases in the upper left quadrant.

 Treatment and prognosis

 Colonoscopic decompression may be appropriate if patient unfit for surgery.
 However, laparotomy is normally required.
-Where there is colonic ischaemia, a right hemicolectomy is performed; in some cases, primary anastomosis is not possible and stoma formation at both ends is the safest option.
+Where there is colonic ischaemia, a right hemicolectomy is performed; in some cases, the primary anastomosis is not possible, and stoma formation at both ends is the safest option.